Police storm Trump Tower after person found on ‘elevated surface’ in building

 The NYPD’s emergency service unit took the person into custody without further incident, police said.
 It isn not immediately clear what charges the person might face and the incident remains under investigation, police said.

 Trump Tower was constructed in 1983 after Mr Trump purchased the site just a few years prior.
-Until his presidency it was the de facto headquarters of the businessman, being the primary filming location of hit TV show The Apprentice (US), of which Mr Trump was the host.
+Until his presidency it was the de facto headquarters of the businessman, being the primary filming location of hit TV show The Apprentice.

 In 2015, it also became the headquarters of his presidential campaign team, remaining there until his victory the following year.